minhquanvus1/Travel-Advisor/Backend/Backend_README.md

 }
 ```

-There are three types of errors:
+There are 5 types of errors:

 - 400: Bad Request
 - 404: Resource Not Found
+- 401: Unauthorized
+- 403: Forbidden
 - 500: INTERNAL SERVER ERROR

 ### Endpoints:

-- I will demonstrate the endpoints for each Entity, which are: Category, Subcategory, City, Restaurant, Attraction, Tour, Attraction Review, and User
+- I will demonstrate the endpoints for each Entity, which are: Category, Subcategory, City, Restaurant, Attraction, Tour, Attraction Review, User, Tour Booking, and Payment

 #### Category:

-1. GET /categories:
+##### 1. GET /categories:

 - General:
   - Get all Categories
+  - This is a Public Endpoint, so no JWT access token is required
 - Request Arguments:
   - None
 - Returns: